Typical values per 100g

 Carbohydrates 72.1g of which sugars 31.3g

-Lucy Bee Maca offers a potent blend of black, red and white maca which is traditionally sun-dried to maximise nutrients.
+Lucy Bee Maca is a blend of black, red and white maca which is sun-dried to maximise nutrients.
 Using the traditional Peruvian method of gelatinisation, removes the starch, resulting in a 100% pure and organic maca root powder.

 Food and drinks are naturally sweetened with a delicate hint of maple syrup and caramel.